hashworks-code/littlebrahma.v2/_caseStudy-product/enigma.md

 cHead5: "Adapt "
 csubHead4: "Designing for better scale and maneuverability"
+adapt_loop:
-cContent9: "We blended with the tech team and introduced an interactive & iterative design model to deliver what the they needed."
+  - cContent9: "We blended with the tech team and introduced an interactive & iterative design model to deliver what the they needed."
 csubHead5: "Output"
 cContent10: "We were able to come up with following solutions for our customers."